-- Coffee with the Principal These meetings took place monthly this past year, providing families with the opportunity to give input on the work happening at the school and our LCAP goals for the coming year. - Staff Meetings Staff meetings took place weekly and staff members consistently analyzed data related to student academic success, attendance, and social-emotional supports and belonging. - Lead Team Meetings-The leadership team met bi-monthly to plan for the leading of professional development for the entire staff, driving decisions around academic and social-emotional supports and needs. - SELPA: Our LCAP was sent to our SELPA for review and comment on 6/8/22 - Public Board Hearing: We held a public hearing prior to the official approval of our LCAP to provide the public an opportunity to review and comment on our LCAP Draft on 6/15/22 - LCAP board approval on 6/22/22
+- Parents Association Meetings These meetings took place quarterly this past year, providing families with the opportunity to give input on the work happening at the school and our LCAP goals for the coming year. - Staff Meetings Staff meetings took place weekly, and staff members consistently analyzed data related to student academic success, attendance, and social-emotional supports and belonging. - Lead Team Meetings-The leadership team met bi-monthly to plan for the leading of professional development for the entire staff, driving decisions around academic and social-emotional supports and needs. - SELPA Our LCAP was sent to our SELPA for review and comment on 6/8/22 - Public Board Hearing we held a public hearing prior to the official approval of our LCAP to provide the public an opportunity to review and comment on our LCAP Draft on 6/15/22